Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short:

-• Smaller spaces where the sectional becomes the entire room.
+• Smaller spaces where the sectional becomes the whole room.

 • Shoppers who want a deeper, softer lounge seat.